 They have to complete an internship, pass a national competency examination and obtain professional certification and licensure in the state(s) where they practice.

 Audiologists work with patients of all ages, treating infants, children and adults for a variety of hearing and balance problems.
-They work in diverse settings such as hospitals, schools, clinics, universities, private practices, VA hospitals, hearing aid dispensaries and otolaryngology (ENT) offices.
-Audiologists are responsible for the following services:
+They work in diverse settings like hospitals, schools, clinics, universities, private practices, VA hospitals, hearing aid dispensaries and otolaryngology (ENT) offices.
+Audiologists are responsible for services such as:

-- Assess candidacy for and program implantable hearing devices (e.g., cochlear implants, bone anchored hearing aids, etc.)
+- Assessing candidacy for and programming implantable hearing devices (e.g., cochlear implants, bone anchored hearing aids, etc.)

-- Counsel patients and their families on communication strategies
+- Counseling patients and their families on communication strategies

-- Design and implement hearing conservation programs and newborn hearing screenings
+- Designing and implementing hearing conservation programs and newborn hearing screenings

 All in all, audiologists are the most qualified individuals to help you manage your hearing loss or balance disorder, and they provide an unparalleled breadth of care.

 Call Timpanogos Hearing & Balance at (801) 763-0724 for more information or to schedule an appointment.